 Marilyn pointed out that we’re only 1% of the population, so it’s incumbent upon us to make sure our philanthropy supports the Jewish community, in addition to other worthy causes.
 Her background working in the Jewish community gives her the sense that there is diminishing support for Israel and Jewish causes.
 By leaving a legacy, she hopes to have an impact on countering that trend.

 Over 30 years ago, Sandy‘s father set up a charitable foundation, knowing his philanthropy would go on after his death at an early age.
 This ensured strength and vibrancy for our community as a benefit of his own good fortune.
 This resonated with her as a young woman and had a profound effect on her future behaviors.
 She came to understand that her own life actions could ensure a secure future for her children and for others that did not have the same opportunities.

 Marilyn, Sandy and Donna all agreed that it is only natural for women to encourage long-term stability for our community and to get the men in their lives on board.
-If we follow their lead of these women, are our community is in good hands.
+If we follow the lead of these women, our community is in good hands.

 Please consider leaving a legacy gift to our community.
 To find out more, please contact Diana Kalef at Calgary Jewish Federation, at (403)-444-3154.

 Please click to view our Video featuring the Calgary 2014 Lion of Judah honourees: